bane-labs/go-ethereum/README.md

    ```
 2. Download the corresponding Neo X Testnet configuration from the
    [GitHub repository](https://github.com/bane-labs/go-ethereum/blob/bane-main/config/genesis_testnet.json).
+3. Download 3 pairs of R1CS files and proving key files from [Neo X MPC ceremony](https://github.com/bane-labs/mpc) for participanting ZK-DKG.
-3. Initialize node database with the downloaded Neo X testnet genesis configuration:
+4. Initialize node database with the downloaded Neo X testnet genesis configuration:
    ```shell
    ./geth init --datadir ./nodes/node1 ./genesis_testnet.json
    ```
-4. Create an account for the node operation or use an existing one.
+5. Create an account for the node operation or use an existing one.
 The following
    command may be used to create a new account (you'll be prompted for a password):
    ```shell
    ./geth --datadir ./nodes/node1 account new
    ```
-5. Create an antimev keystore for participanting AMEV-dBFT or use an existing one.
+6. Create an antimev keystore for participanting AMEV-dBFT or use an existing one.
    The following command may be used to create a new keystore for your miner account
    (you'll be prompted for a password):
    ```shell
    ./geth --datadir ./nodes/node1 antimev init <address>
    ```
-6. Run the node either as a consensus member or as a seed node.
+7. Run the node either as a consensus member or as a seed node.
    1. **Running a seed node.** Seed node is a network member that does not take part
       in a consensus process.
 This node may be used to interact with the Neo X
       network: create accounts; transfer funds; deploy and interact with contracts;